dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 > No answer required

 There are multiple services that we can use to migrate our current session.
-Lets try using the "cmd.exe" process which has an PID of 3064 and see if we have any luck
+Let's try using the "cmd.exe" process which has a PID of 3064 and see if we have any luck

 ![Migrating Meterpreter|280](images/thm-blue/migrating-meterpreter.png)

-### Task 4 : Cracking
+### Task 4: Cracking

 1. **Within our elevated meterpreter shell, run the command 'hashdump'.
 This will dump all of the passwords on the machine as long as we have the correct privileges to do so.
 What is the name of the non-default user?**